 your grandson, is already on the board of Century Textiles and this is the only company of the group which has headquartered in Mumbai.
 Where is the company headed?
 Besides, what's your vision for the other company's in the group?

 We are developing real estate under this company.
 Our plan is to develop the closed Worli mill land into a commercial complex.
 There will be a hotel there as well.
 We have already started discussions with hospitality groups for the proposed hotel.
 They will run the hotel and will pay us a fee.
 The first phase of the project has already started.
 This is also the first real estate project of the group.
-The company has also started textile project in Gujarat.
+The company has also started textile project in Gujarat. | The other companies are also doing reasonably well.
+We are now merging Mangalam Timber with Mangalam Cement so that Mangalam Timber can utilise the huge reserve of cement.
+Now, there is great opportunity in MDF (medium density fibre board) which we want to tap.
+Similarly, Jayshree Tea is also doing quite well.
+It has recently entered the sugar business by through an acquisition.

 You have recently raised your holding in a lot of group companies.
 Is there any particular reason behind this?